superctr/MDSDRV/doc/api.md

 - **Command** `0x0B`
 - **Description**: Sets the song volume of the tracks with the priority level specified in `d1`.
 Set the new volume in `d2`.
-0 is the maximum volume, and 127 is the lowest vollume.
+0 is the maximum volume, and 127 is the lowest volume.
 The attenuation is -0.75 dB per step.